 - Carefully track the amount taken in any 24-hour period

-- Review the ingredient list on medication or cough syrup containers to check for any other sources of acetaminophen to avoid inadvertently taking too much
+- Review the ingredient list on medication—prescription or over-the-counter—to check for any other sources of acetaminophen to avoid inadvertently taking too much

-- Check the label for alternative terms used for acetaminophen; it is sometimes called “APAP” or paracetamol on prescription pill bottles or other forms of medication
+- Check the label for alternative terms used for acetaminophen; it is sometimes called “APAP” on prescription pill bottles or other forms of medication

-- Anyone who has or suspects they may have liver disease, or who drinks alcohol, should consult with the prescribing doctor and/or pharmacist before taking acetaminophen in any form.
+- Anyone who has or suspects they may have liver disease or infection, or who drinks 3 or more alcoholic drinks a day, should consult with the prescribing physician and/or pharmacist before taking acetaminophen in any form.

 While relatively rare, there are a number of potential risks and complications associated with acetaminophen.
-It is advisable to consult with a doctor or pharmacist regarding any concerns or unusual side effects.
+It is advisable to consult with a physician or pharmacist regarding any concerns or unusual side effects.

-While acetaminophen has been shown to be effective in other cases, recent research has questioned acetaminophen’s effectiveness in controlling pain and speeding recovery in cases of acute back pain.
+While acetaminophen has been shown to be effective in other cases, such as with headaches or fever, research has questioned acetaminophen’s effectiveness in controlling pain and speeding recovery in cases of acute back pain.

-One analysis of multiple clinical studies found acetaminophen ineffective in easing low back pain, and of minimal help against osteoarthritis, the most common form of arthritis and one that is often connected to back pain.4 Another study concluded that acetaminophen worked no better than a placebo in shortening patients’ recovery time for acute back pain.5
+One analysis of multiple clinical studies found acetaminophen ineffective in easing low back pain, and of minimal help against osteoarthritis, the most common form of arthritis, and one that is often connected to back pain.3 Another study concluded that acetaminophen worked no better than a placebo in shortening patients’ recovery time for acute back pain.4

-Doctors’ reactions to the research findings have been mixed.
+Physicians’ reactions to the research finding have been mixed.
 While some supported the findings, others found fault with the studies and suggested more research is needed before concluding that acetaminophen is not helpful.